Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle simulations of 6-D Wigner-Coulomb dynamics

 \section{Particle simulations of 6-D Wigner-Coulomb dynamics}

+From this section, we are about to perform a series of benchmarks on simulating 6-D Wigner-Coulomb dynamics \cite{BenamBallicchiaWeinbubSelberherrNedjalkov2021,GrazianiBauerMurillo2014}, with the atomic units $\hbar = m_e = \gamma =1$ and $m_p \approx 1836 m_e$ adopted.
+Additional 4-D and 6-D benchmarks are provided in our arXiv note. \begin{example} \textup{ Suppose the initial electron Wigner function $f_e(\bx, \bk, 0)$ is

+interacting with a proton fixed at $\bx_A = (0, 0, 0)$ under the attractive Coulomb potential.
+The motivation comes from the quantum optics as the coherent state is usually described by a Gaussian wavepacket. } \end{example}

-From this section, we are about to perform a series of benchmarks on simulating 6-D Wigner-Coulomb dynamics (see Example \ref{example1}), which is a typical non-equilibrium quantum dynamics and the prototype for many realistic simulations \cite{BenamBallicchiaWeinbubSelberherrNedjalkov2021,GrazianiBauerMurillo2014}, while additional benchmarks on 4-D problems are given in Appendix \ref{4d_performance}.
-Our performance evaluation is two-pronged: First, we make a thorough comparison between PAUM and SPADE (i.e., WBRW-SPA-PAUM v.s.
-WBRW-SPA-SPADE).
-Second, we investigate how the parameter $\vartheta$ in SPADE and sample size $N_0$ influence the accuracy, energy conservation, particle number and the partition level $K$.
-The latter is towards a comprehensive understanding of SPADE and a guiding principle for improving its accuracy systematically, and is pivotal to rigorous numerical analysis.
+Our performance evaluation is two-pronged: First, we make a thorough comparison between PAUM and SPADE, i.e., WBRW-SPA-PAUM v.s.
+WBRW-SPA-SPADE.
+Second, we investigate how the sample size $N_0$, the parameter $\lambda_0$ in SPA and the parameter $\vartheta$ in SPADE influence the accuracy, energy conservation, growth of particles and the partition level $K$.
+The latter is towards a comprehensive understanding of SPADE and a guiding principle for systematically improving its accuracy, which is pivotal to the rigorous numerical analysis.